-A sound system must, above all, be able to collect a wealth of data.
+- Flexibility: A sound system must, above all, be able to collect a wealth of data.
 Therefore, error-free data acquisition is the most critical feature.
 The system may need to collect data on material usage, quality controls, complaints, and many other factors.
 Therefore, it must be ensured that it can cope with current and future requirements.
 The PDA system must guarantee a fast and smooth implementation to avoid delays and additional costs.

-Data collection must be compatible with existing business systems.
+- Interoperability: Data collection must be compatible with existing business systems.
 This is because a lack of interoperability with ERP systems or other IT systems that should have access to the data poses a significant risk to future security.

 About the author